SgtFlex/Garrys-Mod-Addon_Halo-SPV3/README.md

 # Garrys-Mod-Addon_Halo-SPV3
  A Garry's Mod Addon focused on implementing the NPC's and their features from the Halo CE mod, "SPV3" into Garry's Mod.
 Originally created by Mayhem.

+ Changes from workshop version can be found further down.

 # Installation
 The best way to keep an up-to-date version with me would be to use Github desktop or another version of fetching clones.
 To install using Github Desktop, check the instructions in this link: https://giant.gfycat.com/ColossalIdealisticAlbino.webm